-6.2 Second Semester
+6.2 SECOND SEMESTER

 During the second semester, a safety system based off the sensors will be tested and built in conjunction with container pressure/gas testing.
 The lasers will be tested in and out of the nitrogen/argon environment, and the software application will be able to splice a CAD file to map points for the 2-axis stepper motor system.
-A full scale 3D metal printer testing will occur with just the melting laser and, then another a couple of weeks of testing for the NDE lasers too.
-Teams from the previous semester will continue; however, both teams will also work on laser testing and gas/pressure testing.
+A full scale 3D metal printer testing will occur with only the melting laser, and then testing for the NDE lasers will follow.
+Team collaboration from the previous semester will continue.